Shynixn/ShyCommandSigns/docs/wiki/docs/README.md

-# ShyBossBar
+# ShyCommandSigns

-ShyBossBar is a BossBar plugin for Bukkit and Folia based Minecraft server.
+ShyCommandSigns is a plugin to make signs execute commands on click for Bukkit and Folia based Minecraft server.

 ## Features

-* Create multiple bossBars, which can be activated by permissions or commands
+* Create multiple clickable signs, which can execute arbitrary commands
 * Bukkit and Folia compatible
 * PlaceHolderApi support
-* WorldGuard Flag support
 * Runs asynchronously
-* Version support 1.9.R1 - 1.21.R4
+* Version support 1.8.R3 - 1.21.R4